 e.
 Full-time students (9 or 12 hours per semester) are eligible for funding through graduate assistantships, scholarships, or fellowships allocated through the Department of International and Interdisciplinary Studies and the Caudill College of Arts, Humanities, and Social Sciences.
 Prospective students wishing to be considered for funding should indicate this in writing as part of their application packet.

 f.
-Upon discretion of the admissions committee, conditional admission may be granted to applicants with otherwise strong credentials whose undergraduate GPA or GRE/LSAT scores are slightly below regular admission requirements for the program.
+Upon discretion of the admissions committee, conditional admission may be granted to applicants with otherwise strong credentials whose undergraduate GRE/LSAT scores are slightly below regular admission requirements for the program.
+Students are eligible for full admission if they achieve a 3.25 GPA after 12 hours of coursework in the program.
 General admission to graduate study is still required in any case of provisional admission to the program.

 A. Completion of Required Core (18 hours)